MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/sql-server-views-configuration-manager.md

 ## Reporting in Configuration Manager

 Configuration Manager uses Microsoft SQL Server Reporting Services to allow you to generate and run reports against the Configuration Manager database, from the Configuration Manager console.
-This now replaces the method used to create reports in Configuration Manager 2007.
-This gives the following advantages:
+This service now replaces the method used to create reports in Configuration Manager 2007, and gives the following advantages:

 - Uses an industry standard reporting system to query the Configuration Manager database.

-- SQL Reporting Services offers higher performance, availability and scalability over the previous reporting method.
+- SQL Reporting Services offers higher performance, availability, and scalability over the previous reporting method.

-- Enables users who are not familiar with Configuration Manager reporting to generate ad hoc reports.
+- Enables users who aren't familiar with Configuration Manager reporting to generate unplanned reports.

 - Enables users to subscribe to reports; for example, a manager could automatically be e-mailed a report each day, detailing the status of a software update rollout.

 - Simplifies the creation of SQL-based reports in Configuration Manager.

-- Enables users to export reports in a variety of popular formats.
+- Enables users to export reports in different kinds of popular formats.

 For more information about using reports from the Configuration Manager console, see [Reporting in Configuration Manager](/sccm/core/servers/manage/reporting).